 Location: Grainger Hall, UW-Madison

-Register Now for Spring 2023 or call 608-262-2451 to register.
+Register here for Summer 2024 or call 608-262-2451 to register.
 BONUS: Place 2 or more paid leadership courses in your cart, and use discount code SBDC10 for 10% off.
 Classes must be purchased in the same transaction.

-Registration policy: Payment will be required at time of registration; you must have either a credit card or valid UW-Madison funding string to be able to register.
+• Payment will be required at time of registration.
+You must have either a credit card or valid UW-Madison funding string to be able to register.

 Disability Statement: Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
 Contact the UW-Madison SBDC office at sbdc@bus.wisc.edu to request accommodations.